-Habituation of tinnitus, the process whereby over time you tend to become less and less bothered by your tinnitus and whereby as a consequence you tend to become less and less aware of your tinnitus (unless you purposely seek it), is a completely natural phenomenon.
+Habituation of tinnitus, the process whereby you tend to react less and less to your tinnitus over time and whereby as a consequence you tend to become less and less aware of your tinnitus over time (unless you purposely seek it), is a completely natural phenomenon.
 It happens automatically unless there are barriers blocking your way.
-Eliminate your barriers to habituation - and as I see it, you are absolutely home free.
+Eliminate your barriers to habituation - and as I see it, you are home free.
 Habituation certainly does not happen overnight, but it does happen.
-Eliminate the barriers and habituation of tinnitus will happen as assuredly as sunrise follows sunset.
+Eliminate the barriers, and habituation of tinnitus will proceed as assuredly as sunrise follows sunset.

 The problem, then, comes down to identifying your barriers, removing the barriers that are under your direct control, and (when needed) adopting some sort of strategy for facilitating the removal of those barriers that are not under your direct control.

 The challenge lies in the fact that sometimes it is not so easy to identify all of your barriers to habituation.
 Moreover, since you are (obviously) not in control of the barriers you do not control, even a best effort can fall short.
 And when that happens, it's nobody's fault.
 Certainly not yours!